sidharthbdash/Spectrum/readme.md

 I have added a new column by adding 'G1','G2','G3' column.
 After that, I pre-processed the data in a dataframe , and changed the binary attributes into 0 or 1, encoded the nominal values.
 Then I have used various Machine Learning models and plotted the various graphs.

-In Linear Regression I used Ordinary Least Square(OLS) method for Backward Elimination of the attributes to find out which attributes affected the most.
+In Linear Regression I used Ordinary Least Square(OLS) method for Backward Elimination of the attributes to find out which attributes affected the most(which are 'absences','age','G1','G2').

 ## Various models used:
 #### 1. Linear Regression